Work on ‘escape passages’ linking Shivajinagar and Civil court Metro tunnels begins

 On the overall completion of the underground route, Gadgil said, “We have crossed the river and reached the Budhwar peth area.
 From the Swargate side, we will reach Mandai in the coming 15 days.”

-The underground stretch between Agriculture college and Swargate is part of the 16-kilometer Pimpri-Chinchwad to Swargate corridor.
+The underground stretch between Agriculture college and Swargate is part of the 16-kilometre Pimpri-Chinchwad to Swargate corridor.

 Meanwhile, a ramp to link the elevated track with the underground route at Agriculture college depot will be completed by August.